iFA88/yaps/README.md

 - Always on, listening for new TCP connections.
 - Using *asyncio* instead of threading.
 - Stores state on disk (file or database).
-- Clients can subscribe to different *topics*.
+- Clients can subscribe to different `topics`.
-- When a new message is *published* to a specific *topic*, all subscribers of that topic is notified with the message.
+- When a new `message` is published to a specific `topic`, all subscribers of that topic is notified with the message.
+- *Pings* subscribers every *X* seconds.
+  - If a subscriber doesn't respond with *pong*, the server repeats the process *Y* times and then closes the connection.

 ## Topics
 Topics must follow: